Find out the latest updates on the Major Housing Project

 Lynnsport sites 1 and 3 are currently undergoing site clearance, please be extra vigilant if you use this area for dog walking.

 UK charity Fields in Trust (FIT) protect Lynnsport playing field.
-You can read the full story in our newsroom article.

 You can also view the latest in our September newsletter.